zicat/astatine/docs/astatine_streaming_sql.md

 PRINT FROM view_source;
 ```

+Note:

-Creating view support to set watermark expression with `expression.watermark` in `WITH` clause.
+1. Creating view support to set watermark expression with `expression.watermark` in `WITH` clause.

     The `SOURCE_WATERMARK()` is a built-in function to get the watermark of the source stream.

 ## PRINT FROM